Francesco Baracca: World War I

 Baracca temporarily upgraded to a Spad XIII in October 1917, using it to achieve a couple of victories on 22 October, and on a win scored on a joint sortie with Pier Piccio on 25 October.
 That night he wrote: "I had my SPAD shot up and its longeron broken into pieces by enemy machine gun fire in an aerial dogfight."
 As a result, Baracca returned to the more manoeuvrable Spad VII, remarking, "It doesn't matter if the VII is equipped with a single gun.
 Provided you are a good fighter, a single gun is just enough."
 Nevertheless, after repair, he sometimes returned to the Spad XIII.

-A dedicated fighter pilot, Baracca found life away from the front unbearable and remained as much as possible with the 91st Squadriglia, even after being promoted to Maggiore in November 1917.
-Baracca remained a modest, sensitive man conscious of his duty and compassionate to both his squadron comrades and to his defeated enemies.
+Baracca remained as much as possible with the 91st Squadriglia, even after being promoted to Maggiore in November 1917.
 He would try to visit his victims in hospital afterwards, to pay his respects, or he would place a wreath on the grave of those he killed.
 He had raised his score to 30 by the end of 1917.

 Soon afterwards, Baracca, Piccio, and Ruffo di Calabria were tasked with evaluating the new Ansaldo A.1 Balilla fighter.
 Baracca was personally decorated by King Victor Emmanuel III at La Scala at this time.
 It was March 1918 before Baracca convinced his superiors that he belonged back at the front.
 He was not long back before he found himself in a situation similar to the previous late October: his squadron was forced to withdraw by enemy advances on 27 April.
 It was about this time that he adopted the griffin as an insignia for the planes in his unit.
 Most of his pilots adopted it, though some still flaunted the prancing stallion as a gesture of respect for their commander.